tranghaviet/ab-testing-example/README.md

 - Allow users to apply these LLM-generated suggestions (including price changes) directly to the e-commerce site, updating the live preview dynamically.
 - Finally, these changes must actually affect the Task 1 website and be reflected when it is accessed.

+Note: OpenAI API Key will be provided along with your interview instructions.

 ## Evaluation criteria

 #### Requirement Fulfillment